-National 4 - The learner must pass the assessments on the information stated above in addition to the Added Value assignment.
-These units are internally assessed on a pass/fail basis and there is no final exam.
 National 5 - The learner must pass the assessments on the information stated above in addition to the Added Value assignment.
 These units are internally assessed on a pass/fail basis and there is no final exam.

 PROGRESSION

 Progression This course or its components may provide progression to: